bahorn/BGGP5-m3u-vlc/README.md

 localhost we can use.
 We get to pass our command easily, just needing to manually urlencode `=`.

-VLC supports a few basic commands via the URI scheme.

 Finally, we can open the BGGP5 file we saved to disk as a m3u, and it'll
 display:
 ```